 Airbnb is very popular in Sydney and is generally fine to use.
 However, be extra careful around New Year’s Eve and holiday periods as having a host cancel your booking at this time of year can be devastating.
 Make sure you use a super host or someone with excellent reviews.
 We have seen several cases of Airbnb hosts pulling out weeks from Christmas leaving the guests scrambling for a hotel room.
 Most bookings are fine but perhaps do not book a first time listing.
-If you have not used Airbnb before you can use our code for a discount on your first booking.

 The best-known apartment rental supplier in Australia, I have used Stayz many times, I have also used HomeAway, and now they have merged their inventory is even larger.
 I believe you can book these properties with confidence.